On this page:

 Edison State Community College offers more than 30 different technical programs and a range of baccalaureate transfer programs.
 That list includes two programs that specialize in transferring to a four-year university, and three programs that target employment.
 Edison State, which opened in 1973, has its main campus in Piqua with a branch in Greenville.
 Articulation agreements are in place with more than 15 universities, including 34 with Wright State.
-Intercollegiate athletics include basketball, cross-country, softball, and baseball.
+Nearly 120 students transferred from Edison State to Wright State from Spring 2017 through Spring 2019.
+Intercollegiate athletics at Edison include basketball, cross-country, softball, and baseball.
 For more information about the college, check edisonohio.edu.

 To increase access and affordability for a college education, Wright State and Edison State offer the Wright Path partnership program.
 Go to our community college partnerships overview page to learn all about the benefits of the Wright Path program.

 The advantages to you include:

 - You may qualify for Wright State transfer scholarships of up to $3,500 per year.

 - Take only courses in your academic pathway that apply directly to your bachelor’s degree program.

 - It’s an easy transfer process with a designated advisor on both campuses.

 - Take advantage of on-campus support services, resources, student organizations, and activities at Wright State even before you are admitted.

 - No additional cost—just sign up below